* Coaster Enthusiasts of Canada *

 This teaching video is part of the "How It's Done" series.
 It

-help of the host, pellican detective Howie Dunn and his friend,
+the help of the host, pellican detective Howie Dunn and his

-is mass produced, how the television news is put together, and
+how ice cream is mass produced, how the television news is

-how roller coasters are built. *(This video only dwells on
+put together, and how roller coasters are built. *(This video

-coasters for 5 minutes, concentrating mainly on The "Magnum
+only dwells on coasters for 5 minutes, concentrating mainly on

-XL-200".
-Computer-aided design is shown of a new twister and then
+The "Magnum XL-200".
+Computer-aided design is shown of a new

-a partial, out-of-sequence ride is taken on "Magnum".
-The
+twister and then a partial, out-of-sequence ride is taken on

-covered, as well as being somewhat disjointed.
-As an introduction
+subjects not covered, as well as being somewhat disjointed.

 HOW IT'S DONE (Continued)